s88leigh/Spelling-Game/README.md

 # For Parent(s):

-- To provide a child(ren) with a fun and interactive way for children to learn how to spell
+    * To provide a child(ren) with a fun and interactive way for children to learn how to spell
-- To have access to the child's learning curve with statistic info

 # Non-English speakers:

-- To provide a fun and simple way to learn how to spell english words
+    * To provide a fun and simple way to learn how to spell english words through repetitiion

+# For Individuals with cognitive disorder:

+    * To provde an app that is simple and user-friendly

 ### Directions on how to play this game